LM-15/falltest/README.md

   * Each instance has a holdings record.
 Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
   * [When this field becomes available:] Excludes instance records that do not have at least one unsuppressed holdings record (all holdings discovery suppress values are “true”)
-  * [This hardcoded filter is currently commented out because of a lack of test data.]
-Includes only those titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
-Note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed.
-TURN THIS INTO A PARAMETER?
   * This query is intended to exclude e-resources.
 It excludes instance records with instance format names of “computer – online resource” or “ISNULL,”  and excludes instance records with holdings library names of “Online” or “ISNULL.”
 These values many need to be updated for your local needs.
   </details>

 #### Parameter filters (at the top of the query):

-* Throught parameter filters, this SQL allows you to easily type in text to filter by: resource format, receipt status, date, location and call number.
+* Throught parameter filters, this SQL allows you to easily type in text to filter by: resource format, receipt status, language, date, location and call number.

 <details>
   <summary>Click to read more!</summary>

+  * Instance statuses:
+    * Instance statuses name (you can use this paramter to include only those titles cataloged and made ready for use; for many institutions, this would be "cataloged" and "batchloaded"; note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed) (query allows up to two selected simultaneously)
   * Resource format: (Reporters need to know how their institution's records format information locally; it may use one of more of these commonly used fields, but not all of them.)
     * Instance types name (e.g., text, video, computer dataset, etc.)  (query allows up to three selected simultaneously)
     * Instance formats name (e.g., video – videocassette, unmediated – sheet, microform – microfilm roll, etc.)  (query allows up to three selected simultaneously)